genestack/user-tutorials/source/guide/pipelines-methyl_arrays.rst

 The application has the following options:

-1. **Group samples by** option allows to automatically group assays based on according to experimental factor indicated in metainfo for the assays such as disease, tissue or treatment, etc.
+1. **"Group samples by"** option allows to automatically group assays based on according to experimental factor indicated in metainfo for the assays such as disease, tissue or treatment, etc.
 (default: None)

 2. **Control group** option allows to consider one of the created groups as a control one.
-In this  case the app performs differential methylation analysis for each region in the group against the control one.
+In this  case the application performs differential methylation analysis for each region in the group against the control one.
 (default: No control group)

 .. image:: images/diff-meth-options.png